Annika Bosma

 Jordan Barrett

 I spent my high school years at a public school in Anchorage, Alaska, and then went to college at Biola University where I received a BA in Biblical Studies.
 My wife, Erin, and I married in 2005 and have two children who attend Byron Center Christian School.
 Before kids, we did high school youth ministry together for ten years and I attended Wheaton College where I received an MA in Historical and Systematic Theology and a Ph.D. in Systematic Theology.
-Erin is a part-time Physician Assistant in family medicine with Corewell Health.
-We love to travel, camp, cook, and cheer on the Chicago Bears.
+Our family loves to travel, camp, do life together, and cheer on the Chicago Bears.

 Sally Brown